-Mucus in the nose helps trap germs and other particles to prevent them from getting further inside the body.
-When a combination of mucus, germs, and particles dry out, it forms a booger in the nose.
+Mucus in the nose helps trap germs and other particles to prevent them from entering the body.
+When mucus, germs, and particles dry out, it forms a booger in the nose.
 Removing it can be risky.

 Nose boogers can feel uncomfortable and irritating, potentially leading a person to pick their nose.
 People may also pick their nose out of boredom or curiosity or as an unconscious habit.

 Picking the nose can remove boogers and any contaminants that they contain.
 However, the self-removal of nose boogers carries some risks, such as:

 - spreading infectious agents from the nose to the hand, or vice versa

 Here we look at the causes and purpose of nose boogers, as well as how to remove deep nose boogers safely.

 Removing deep boogers can sometimes relieve discomfort.
 However, people should do this carefully, ensuring that they keep their hands clean and dispose of the boogers properly afterward.

 Studies have shown that the hands can transmit dangerous bacteria and that nose picking can easily transfer bacteria between the hands and nose.